-- A ban on travel related tax deductions for most real estate investors now applies. - Motor Vehicle Expenses there are two methods available to calculate tax deductions for work-related motor vehicle expenses: - Cents per kilometre 68 cents per kilometre climate (to claim up to a maximum of 5,000 business kilometres per vehicle per annum). - logbook method you can claim your actual business kilometres as a percentage of the total kilometres that the motor vehicle has travelled and to then utilise that percentage as the claimable percentage of the total motor vehicle expenses incurred. - Donations any promised tax deductible donations should be made prior to 30 June 2019. - Borrowing Costs borrowing costs can be claimed over the shorter of five years or the term of the loan. - Entertainment entertainment is not deductible unless it is provided as a fringe benefit and Fringe Benefits Tax has been paid. - Gifts ensure payment is made to a tax-deductible charity on or before 30 June 2019. - Audit Fees deductible if there's a contract that creates a presently existing liability before 30 June 2019. - Salary Packages ensure salary packages for 2019/2020 are negotiated and documented prior to 30 June 2019. - Legal Costs review any legal costs that have been incurred.
-If the legal costs relate to regular business operations (e.g. debt collections), separate them from costs relating to capital items which are not claimable for income tax purposes. - Luxury Car Tax the Luxury Car Tax is 33% and applies to the GST inclusive value in excess of \$66,331 (including GST).
-The Luxury Car Tax for "fuel efficient vehicles" applies from a cost of \$75,526. - Research & Development companies that incur research and development can claim additional taxation benefits.
-There are two components: - companies with turnovers under \$20 million - companies with turnovers over \$20 million - companies must register their research and development projects with AusIndustry by 30 April 2020 or the date of lodgement of the company's income tax return, whichever is the earlier. - Research & Development for companies with turnovers under \$20 million a company will receive the benefit of a research and development refundable tax offset calculated at 43.5% of the eligible research and development expenditure in the financial year.
-The rebate can be paid to the company by the Australian Taxation Office within thirty days of lodgement of the company's taxation return, if the company elects to receive this payment in the company's income tax return.
+A ban on travel related tax deductions for most real estate investors now applies.

+- Motor Vehicle Expenses there are two methods available to calculate tax deductions for work-related motor vehicle expenses: - Cents Per Kilometre 68 cents per kilometre climate (to claim up to a maximum of 5,000 business kilometres per vehicle per annum). - Log Book Method you can claim your actual business kilometres as a percentage of the total kilometres that the motor vehicle has travelled and to then utilise that percentage as the claimable percentage of the total motor vehicle expenses incurred. - Donations any promised tax deductible donations should be made prior to 30th June 2020. - Borrowing Costs borrowing costs can be claimed over the shorter of five years or the term of the loan. - Entertainment entertainment is not deductible unless it is provided as a fringe benefit and Fringe Benefits Tax has been paid. - Gifts ensure payment is made to a tax-deductible charity on or before 30th June 2020. - Audit Fees deductible if there's a contract that creates a presently existing liability before 30th June 2020. - Salary Packages ensure salary packages for 2019/2020 are negotiated and documented prior to 30th June 2020. - Legal costs review any legal costs that have been incurred.
+If the legal costs relate to regular business operations (e.g. debt collection), separate those legal costs from the remaining legal costs which will relate to capital items which are not claimable for income tax purposes. - Luxury Car Tax the Luxury Car Tax is 33% and applies to the GST-inclusive value in excess of \$67,525 (including GST).
+The Luxury Car Tax for "fuel efficient vehicles" applies from a cost of \$75,526 (including GST). - Research & Development companies that incur research and development can claim additional taxation benefits.
+There are two components: - companies with turnovers under \$20 million - companies with turnovers over \$20 million

-Companies with turnovers over \$20 million - the company will receive a 38.5% non-refundable tax offset of the eligible research and development expenditure.
+- companies must register their research and development projects with AusIndustry by 30th September 2020 (normally 30th April but the registration date has been extended because of COVID-19 coronavirus) or the date of lodgement of the company's income tax return, whichever is the earlier. - Research & Development for companies with turnovers under \$20 million a company will receive the benefit of a research and development refundable tax offset calculated at 43.5% of the eligible research and development expenditure in the financial year.
+The rebate can be paid to the company by the Australian Taxation Office within thirty days of lodgement of the company's taxation return, if the company elects to receive this payment in the company's income tax return. - Companies with turnovers over \$20 million the company will receive a 38.5% non-refundable tax offset of the eligible research and development expenditure.
 If you require further information of the treatment of research and development expenditure, please contact us.